marcoshsq/The_Self-taught_Data_Scientist/README.md

 ## Main Curriculum.

-The main curriculum is divided into five sections: Fundamentals of Data Science, Mathematics, Computing and Programming, Databases and Big Data and Artificial Intelligence.

-Section 01 focuses on the basics of the Data field, and what advantages the use of data can bring.
-Section 02 is intended to be a boost to my math studies, but with a greater focus on computational math and modeling.
-Section 03 is about learning to code, in addition to other computer science related topics.
-Section 04 is all about Databases and Big Data, it´s tools and applications.
-And lastly, Section 05 is focused on Artificial Intelligence, and is the longest part of this specialization.

-For completeness, I added an extra section for domain knowledge.
-My goal is to bring some courses that focus on applying the skills that have been developed throughout this curriculum.
+Welcome to a structured exploration of Data Science, divided into five main sections that cover the essential pillars of the field.

+## 1. Fundamentals of Data Science

+**Overview:**
+Present the fundamental concepts in the area of data science.

+**Key Topics:**
+- Data literacy.
+- Data science applications.
+- Importance of data in decision making.

+## 2. Basic Mathematics for Data Science

+**Overview:**
+Increase mathematical proficiency with a focus on computational mathematics and modeling, calculus, statistics, and algebra.

+**Key Topics:**
+- Computational and Discrete Mathematics.
+- Modeling Techniques.
+- Statistics.

+## 3. Programming Skills

+**Overview:**
+Develop programming skills.

+**Key Topics:**
+- Fundamental Concepts in Java.
+- Python Programming.
+- R programming.

+## 4. Applications in Data Science

+**Overview:**
+Learn the tools, technologies, and techniques that are used in data science and analysis.

+**Key Topics:**
+- Database Management Systems.
+- Data mining techniques.
+- Big Data concepts and cloud applications.

+## 5. Artificial Intelligence

+**Overview:**
+Diving into Artificial Intelligence, with a special focus on machine learning.

+**Key Topics:**
+- Fundamentals of machine learning.
+- Deep learning architectures (TensorFlow, PyTorch).
+- Applications in Computer Vision and NLP.

+### Extra Section: Complementary Courses

+**Overview:**
+Additional courses complementing the core curriculum to enhance general knowledge.

+**Curriculum Design Philosophy:**
+Integration of knowledge across sections for holistic understanding.
+Emphasis on practical projects and real-world applications.

 ##